ipekbayrak/PrintExcellAutomatically/README.md

 -Yönetici modunda PowerShell çalıştırın.
 Aşağıdaki Komutu girin.
 > Set-ExecutionPolicy

--Execution policy için aşağıdaki komutu girin.
+Execution policy için aşağıdaki komutu girin.
 > Execution Policy: > Unrestricted

 Do you want to change Execution Policy?
 Sorusunu A tuşuna basıp Enter ile cevaplayın.